HHS’ Proposed HIPAA Security Rule Updates

 • Conduct regular audits to evaluate security practices.

-Encryption and Authentication StandardsTake into account your MFA and encryption policies to automatically reduce risk associated with related encryption and MFA specific controls.
+Encryption and authentication standards Accounts for MFA and encryption policies to automatically reduce risk associated with encryption and MFA-specific controls in the compliance framework.

-Defined Timeframes for ComplianceAutomate compliance with reminders, scheduling and compliance updates through our platform, ensuring timely (and ongoing) compliance with the proposed rules
+Defined timeframes for compliance Automates compliance with reminders, scheduling, and updates through the platform, ensuring timely and ongoing compliance with proposed rule timelines.

-Access Management ControlsSimplify user tracking and permissions management with full RBAC settings within the FortifyData platform, reducing the risk of unauthorized access.
-In future versions of FortifyData, we will have integration with Active Directory to monitor user access privileges.
+Access management controls Simplifies user tracking and permissions management with full RBAC settings within the FortifyData platform, reducing the risk of unauthorized access to ePHI.

-Ongoing Monitoring and AuditingFortifyData provides real-time monitoring and audit capabilities to identify and address issues proactively.
+Ongoing monitoring and auditing Provides continuous monitoring and audit capabilities to identify and address issues proactively rather than reactively.

 Implications for Hospitals and Clinics

 The proposed changes will impact healthcare organizations significantly.
+New York hospitals face additional state-level cybersecurity requirements under 10 NYCRR 405.46.
 Key implications include:

 • Increased Compliance Burden: Organizations will need to allocate resources to meet new requirements, including budget, personnel, technology, and training.